 Media Guru events are well-known for their “no speeches, no Power Point” promise: Just compelling one-on-one conversation with a fascinating personality making news in the media business, followed by Q+A.

-Participants must register by May 17th to receive details on joining the discussion.
+Participants must register by NOON on May 17th to receive details on joining the discussion.
+The Zoom link will be sent out 24 hours before the event.

 Co-editor & Founder, Air Mail